 Exposure to credit, interest rate and currency risk arises in the normal course of the Group's business.
 Derivative financial instruments are used from time to time to hedge exposure to fluctuations in foreign exchange rates and interest rates for business purposes.
-The Company entered into mandatory five year interest rate swaps in December 2015 for a portion of the secured bank debt.
+The Company entered into interest rate swaps for a portion of the secured bank debt.